 Merrick self-insures for Minnesota unemployment claims via the Unemployment Services Trust.
 Merrick's unemployment trust balance per contract would be fully refunded to or payable from Merrick after consideration of payment for all outstanding unemployment claims are made.
-The balance of the Unemployment Services Trust asset is reported net of the estimated claims liability, which for fiscal year 2021 is net of COVID-19 related assistance of 100%.
+The net recorded asset balance at June 30, 2023 was \$79,678, which consists of a gross balance of \$89,678 less estimated claims liability of \$10,000.
 The net recorded asset balance at June 30, 2022 was \$107,324, which consists of a gross balance of \$107,324 less estimated claims liability of \$0.
-The net recorded asset balance at June 30, 2021 was \$121,605, which consists of a gross balance of \$121,605 less estimated claims liability of \$0.